Epicpkmn11/pk11.us/about.md

   ![Pk11 (1)](/assets/images/pfp/pk11-1.png)

-- 2019-11-15 - Evie 1.png <small>// I started feeling that my old ones were a bit too impersonal, so I drew myself as a cat girl! ;P I wouldn't say I *dislike* this drawing necessarily, but I do *much* prefer the style I achived with my next one.</small>
+- 2019-11-15 - Evie 1.png <small>// I started feeling that my old ones were a bit too impersonal, so I drew myself as a nekomimi! ;P I wouldn't say I *dislike* this drawing necessarily, but I do *much* prefer the style I achived with my next one.</small>

-  <small>// (These were drawn in Colors! for the Nintendo DS, as opposed to to my old ones all being from Paint.NET, I also finally know the exact dates since I uploaded them to Colors!
+  <br><small>// (These were drawn in Colors! for the Nintendo DS, as opposed to to my old ones all being from Paint.NET, I also finally know the exact dates since I uploaded them to Colors!
 Live.
 You can click these for full size since they were exported at max size)</small>

   [![Evie (1)](/assets/images/pfp/evie-1.png)](/assets/images/pfp/evie-1.png)